marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

 PDND Authorization Server Endpoint
 --------------------------------------

 The PDND Authorization Server Endpoint issues Vouchers to Participants.
-These Vouchers serve as credentials for the Consumer to authenticate with the e-Service, or to interact with the Interoperability API.
+These Vouchers allow Consumers to access e-Service resources and enable Participants to interact with the Interoperability API.

 Voucher Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^